gymrek-lab/TRTools/README.rst

 -----------------

 * TRTools only currently supports diploid genotypes.
 Haploid calls, such as those on male chrX or chrY, are not yet supported but should be coming soon.
+* TRTools currently only supports genotypes imputed by Beagle from HipSTR calls.
+We intend to support Beagle calls imputed from all of the above callers.

 Contributing
 ------------